 - Minimum 5 years professional experience in a cultural resources, archaeology, or related role

 - Cultural monitoring experience working on BLM lands in the southwestern United States

-- Experienced leading field work, and coordinating with various field teams
+- Demonstrated experience leading field work and coordinating with other field-based resource teams

 - Professional experience working on projects regulated under NEPA or state-equivalent